jyorien/jyorien/README.md

 * EatLah - restaurant review website
   * Made in HTML, CSS and Vanilla JS
   * Used a local hosted MySQL database with a NodeJS backend

 * Lyrics Generator
   * Android app developed in Kotlin
   * Explored Android Jetpack components such as Navigation and ViewModel
   * Explored the use of SQLite database with Room

+* RunLah
+  * Run tracking app
+  * Developed 2 versions in Android Kotlin and Flutter
+  * Used Android sensors such as GPS, Step Counter, Orientation, Light, Camera
+  * Integrated with Google Sign In, Firebase Authentication, Firestore and Storage
+  * Used MPAndroidChart for Android, fl_chart for Flutter

 # 💮 In the near future I hope to.. 💮
+* Take an AWS Certification
 * Explore Spring Boot
 * Explore web development in React
 * Explore areas in Artifical Intelligence such as Computer Vision and Machine Learning